-Expand your knowledge with our post-conference course on Friday, January 29
+Expand your knowledge with our pre-conference virtual course!

-This course covers design, operation, testing and troubleshooting air pollution control systems to control particulates, organic vapors, PFAS/PFOS, acid gases, aerosols, metals, NOx and CO.
+This course covers design, operation, testing and troubleshooting air pollution control systems to control particulates, organic vapors, PFAS/PFOS, dioxins, acid gases, aerosols, metals, NO, SO2, SO3/H2SO4 and CO.
 The interactions between the front-end process and the back-end APC are covered in detail.
-Controls include cyclones, baghouses, venturi scrubbers, wet and dry acid gas absorbers, oxidizers, carbon adsorbers, ESPs, mercury removal, and SCR/SNCR for NOx.
+Controls include cyclones, baghouses, venturi scrubbers, wet and dry acid gas absorbers, oxidizers, carbon adsorbers, ESPs, and SCR/SNCR for NOx.
 Design principals are provided for sizing components.
 Troubleshooting of systems is provided, along with input on how to design components to avoid outages and failures.
-The course will include:

-Course Instructor: Tom McGowan, President, TMTS Associates, Inc.
+Course Instructor: Thomas F. McGowan, PE, President, TMTS Associates, Inc.